 Lytics Experiences support Facebook Ad sets that can be run as stand-alone ad campaigns or as a part of your cross-channel customer life-cycle.
-Using the Journey Canvas, you can activate Facebook ads with Lytics audiences to re-engage and entice users to convert.
+Using the Lytics Canvas, you can activate Facebook ads with Lytics audiences to re-engage and entice users to convert.

 Like all Experience enabled providers, you can import Experiences from Facebook to Lytics.
 During the import process, you will be asked to select an authorization.
 Read the Facebook authorization documentation for more information.

 Before you can import, you will also need to select your Facebook Ads Account ID since the authorization you select may be associated with multiple ad manager accounts.

 Once you've selected an ad manager account, you can import eligible ad sets as Lytics Experiences.

 During the Experience import process, tactics are determined by the Optimization Goal set during the creation of your ad set in Facebook.